n1299cb/Impulcifer-Atmos/README.md

 case since there are multiple factors which affect that like placement of the binaural microphones.
 There are six different strategies available for channel balance correction.

+The Processing Options tab of the GUI includes a **Preview…** button which lets you audition channel balance changes with any audio file.
+Move the slider to adjust right channel gain in real time and apply the chosen value directly to the channel balance option.

 Setting `--channel_balance=trend` will equalize right side by the difference trend of left and right sides.
 This is a very smooth difference curve over the entire spectrum.
 Trend will not affect small deviations and therefore doesn't warp the frequency response which could lead to uncanny sensations.
 Bass, mids and treble are all centered when using